-The School of Nursing offers three areas of concentration within the Master of Science program.
-These include Clinical Nurse Specialist (CNS) in Adult Health or Critical Care, Family Nurse Practitioner (FNP), and Nurse Executive.
+The College of Nursing offers three areas of concentration within the Master of Science program.
+These include Adult-Gerontology Clinical Nurse Specialist (AG-CNS), Family Nurse Practitioner (FNP), and Nurse Executive.

 Course Delivery Format – Didactic Courses